 A higher CPL could indicate that you're not spending your money wisely—unless it brings in more qualified leads.
 Likewise, a lower CPL could indicate that you're doing a good job targeting likely leads and not wasting your marketing funds—unless it negatively affects the quality of the leads generated.
 While a lower CPL is generally better, all things being equal, accepting a higher CPL might be the right strategy if each lead comes with a high intent to purchase.

 For that reason, what constitutes a "good" CPL varies by industry and by company.
 There's no set number to aim for.
 Instead, focus on improving your CPL across multiple campaigns over time while maintaining lead quality.

-By the way, don't confuse cost per lead (CPL) with cost per thousand (CPM), cost per click (CPC), or cost per action (CPA).
+By the way, don't confuse CPL with cost per thousand (CPM), cost per click (CPC), or cost per action (CPA).
 Even though the acronyms are similar, they all measure different things.

 How To Reduce Your Cost Per Lead: 8 Ways

 Having a lower CPL is better than having a higher one—assuming that the quality of leads generated is equal.
 (Generating higher-quality leads might be worth a higher CPL.)
 What can you do to lower your CPL while maintaining lead quality?
 Here are eight things to try.

 Before you can move forward, you need to review what you've done in the past.
 Evaluate past marketing campaigns, their budgets and their results, and calculate CPL for each one.
 Identify those campaigns that generated both a high number of leads and a low CPL, and try to figure out why.
 Conversely, look for those campaigns with a high CPL and try to figure out if the ROI panned out.
 Was there a reason to justify the high CPL, such as generating higher-quality leads, or were you simply wasting money?